See index to all the chapters for Putting Out the Planetary Fire

 Biochar is an issue where there is not yet consensus as to its overall benefits, though there are many who promote it as a climate solution.

 Biochar, a charcoal-like substance made from burning organic materials in a low or zero-oxygen environment, can improve the quality of soil and trap carbon dioxide in the earth for potentially hundreds, or even thousands, of years.
 A recent study suggests that it could reduce irrigation costs for farmers, thanks to its highly porous and water-absorbent properties.
 However, it is costly and works better in some regions that others.
+Biofuels Watch, which has been critical in the past of biochar, states that “we are still very far from having a reliable understanding of biochar’s impacts – both the impacts on soils and plant growth resulting from application of biochar, and impacts from land use change to supply biomass for the production of biochar.”

 “Biochar benefits include decreasing soil acidity, retaining water and nutrients, removing unwanted contaminants, and providing a home for beneficial soil biology to thrive.
 Biochar is also known to persist in soil for millennia.
 Thousands of years ago, Amazons mixed biochar with their poor-quality soil to create terra preta (“black earth” in Portuguese), a soil product that is highly fertile to this day.
 Biochar has also been found in extremely fertile grassland soils called ‘Mollisols.”